YuanyeChi/ReadthedocTest/docs/source/index.rst

-Welcome to Lumache's documentation!(let's get back)
+Welcome to Lumache's documentation!(let's get back!)
 ===================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers